Fraud lawsuit against Black Lives Matter foundation dismissed in California – KION546

 It filed motions to dismiss the lawsuit under California’s Strategic Lawsuit Against Public Participation statute, or anti-SLAPP.
 The law is meant to prevent plaintiffs from using the courts as a way to intimidate people and organizations that are exercising their free-speech rights.

-The foundation had been financially supporting BLM chapters in the U.S. and Canada, but it desperately needed help amid an unprecedented wave of monetary support and public attention, following the murder of George Floyd in 2020.
-After receiving $90 million in donations between 2020 and 2021, and spending $37 million on grants, real estate, consultants, and other expenses, the foundation invested $32 million in stocks.
+The foundation had been financially supporting BLM chapters in the U.S. and Canada, but it desperately needed help amid an unprecedented wave of monetary support and public attention, following the murder of George Floyd by police in 2020.
+After receiving $90 million in donations between 2020 and 2021 — and spending $37 million on grants, real estate, consultants, and other expenses — the foundation invested $32 million in stocks.

 The foundation ended the 2021-2022 fiscal year with roughly $30 million in assets.